-Hundreds infected in Chinese prisons as coronavirus cases jump beyond epicentre
+Coronavirus infects hundreds in China's prisons as global markets take hit

 Japan reported the deaths of two elderly passengers on Thursday, the first fatalities from aboard the ship where more than 630 cases account for the biggest cluster of infection outside China.

+A plane carrying 129 Canadians evacuated from the ship has landed in Ontario, Canadian Foreign Minister Francois-Philippe Champagne said on Friday.
+All repatriated passengers on the chartered flight had tested negative, CBC News said.

-In Qom, Iran, state TV showed voters at polling centres in wearing surgical masks.
+In the Iranian city of Qom, state TV showed voters in the parliamentary election wearing surgical masks.

-The country, which is holding a parliamentary election on Friday, confirmed 13 new cases, two of whom had died.
+The country confirmed 13 new cases, two of whom had died.
 Most have been in Qom, a Shi’ite Muslim holy city where health officials on Thursday called for all religious gatherings to be suspended.

 Fears of contagion triggered violence in Ukraine, where residents of a town clashed with police, burned tires and hurled projectiles at a convoy of buses carrying evacuees from Hubei to a quarantine centre.